shatners-bassoon/JOSS_test/README.md

 ## Installation

+It is recommended to use a virtual environment to install this program, e.g. conda.

-You can install the program directly from GitHub using:
+You can install directly from GitHub using pip:

 ```bash
 pip install git+https://github.com/shatners-bassoon/JOSS_test.git